March 3, 2020

 Joyce Kesling, CDBC

-That’s #BettyB in the picture above.
+That’s #BettyB in the picture at the top.
+She modeling the following training tools recommended in the insert below, published in Journal Veterinary Behavior (2006).
 She’s one good looking bitch, isn’t she!
-She’s 20 months old this month.
-She’s been mine for one year.
-My recommended training tools have been the following:
+My recommended training tools are the following:

 - Comfort Trainer (head collar) Lots of available styles/brands that fit all dogs

 - 2 Hounds Design Martingale Collar

 - Bold Lead Designs Biothane Long Line 15′ (training lead)